 A new anti-drug campaign out of Washington.
 Spend even more money.
 Remember the 600 million dollars per year program called D.A.R.E. ?
 I didn’t think so.
 Future add campaigns will bring in Big-Pharma and produce more drugs that only mask pain while addicting at new levels for profits sake.

 1-SEE YOUR DOCTOR, a trusted health professional who cares for you and your health.
+Many addictions begin with common health matters like sugar and hormone levels.
+A basic physical may discover issues that may be treated before addictions can take hold.

 We are discovering the truth that in all professions there are those who are less than honest, so “trusted” is significant.